meilisearch/documentation/learn/getting_started/algolia_migration.md

 # Migrating from Algolia to Meilisearch

 If you are a current user of Algolia and are looking for a practical guide to migrate to Meilisearch, you are in the right place.
-If you would prefer to read a high-level comparison of the two search solutions, you can find that [here](insert link later).
+If you would prefer to read a high-level comparison of the two search solutions, you can find that [here](/learn/what_is_meilisearch/comparison_to_alternatives.md#meilisearch-vs-algolia).

 This guide will walk you through exporting your Algolia data and indexing it in Meilisearch using a Node.js script.
 If you would prefer to skip directly to the finished script, [click here](#finished-script).

-We also provide a comparison of Meilisearch and Algolia's [APIs](#apis), [index settings and parameters](#settings-and-parameters), and [front-end components](#front-end-components) to help you get Meilisearch set up with similar settings.
+We also provide a comparison of Meilisearch and Algolia's [APIs](#apis), [index settings and parameters](#settings-and-parameters), and [front-end components](#front-end-components) to help make your transition as seamless as possible.

 ## Migration script